Skip to main content

 The English Department aims for all Pleckgate pupils to leave with a passion for language and literature and excellent communication skills.
 We want our pupils to become confident and articulate young adults who are knowledgeable about the world around them, inquisitive and critical about the texts they read.

 Transition from primary school is well managed with staff trained on the demands of the KS2 curriculum paired with an excellent understanding of the ability of entering pupils.
 Transition from primary to secondary is purposefully planned to allow pupils to make continued progress.
-Pupils together with partner primary schools, complete a transition unit by working on a project in the summer term which is then continued at Pleckgate in September.
-Pupils that are below the expected standard on entry have a personalised “Catch Up” programme, which enables them to make rapid progress in reading and other aspects of literacy.
+Pupils, together with partner primary schools, complete a transition unit based on a popular novel and they spend the summer working on a project based on what they have learned about the characters and themes in the novel.
+In the autumn term, when pupils join the school, pupils share their projects with their teachers and peers and there are planned opportunities for pupils to share their work.

-Alongside our core curriculum, strong links are maintained with the school library with pupils using this invaluable resource during English lessons and in their own free time.
-We create opportunities for pupils to regularly use and develop spoken language through discussions, debates and performances.
-We also participate in events throughout the year, including National Poetry Day and World Book Day.
+We also participate in events throughout the year, including National Poetry Day and World Book Day where pupils showcase their favourite poems and have the opportunity to perform their chosen poems to an audience.
 Pupils are encouraged to compete in creative writing competitions, with many having had their work published.
 Visits to the theatre and live performances in school also help bring texts to life and enriches the English curriculum.

 Please note, detailed, ‘live’ curriculum maps are held in school by teachers and continually reviewed.
 Every subject exercise book your child has contains a subject ‘Pleckgate Learning Journey’ that outlines the content covered, timelines and assessment points for the current year.